Unplugging

 The purge

 And once this was planned out, I went through the process of removing all the apps that are seen as redundant.
-I’ve been really aggressive, there’s a tonne of nice to have apps that ultimately end up as boredom-fillers.
+I have been really aggressive, there are a tonne of nice to have apps that ultimately end up as boredom-fillers.
 All holiday apps are gone, house searches, car searches, all shopping apps reducing my chances of falling down the internet rabbit hole and impulse buying.

 Action for app categories